vmk/NBIC-BioAssist--hands-on-Hadoop/README.md

 Now open either the mapreduce or cascading skeleton code and implement the missing code (see the comments).
 Once you are satisfied, build a jar file using the build file and run it on the small file first.
 Note that it is not necessary to handle the compression of the files yourself.
-This is handled by Hadoop for you, but has one drawback: gzip files are not splittable so you will only get assigned one mapper per file (this will come up later again in the next exercise).
+This is handled by Hadoop for you, but has one drawback: gzip files are not splittable so you will only get assigned one mapper per file.
 Once the count works on the small file you can try it on the complete file or on data on the hadoop cluster (use switch_hadoop to switch).
 The cluster data is located in the /data/public/sequences directory.
 There you can find the e. coli data and around 860 million reads of a human genome.
 Both files are present in the zipped (unsplittable form) or in a splittable form (splittable in the filename).
 You can see the difference this makes by running basecount on the gzip and splittable version of the e. coli data (we'll leave the human data alone, for now).